 2. Olive oil Forget baking or dressing salads, olive oil is a miraculous must-have product for your kitchen and bathroom.
 Not to mention it can save you a lot of money.
 There are some ideas of what you can have it for:

-- Face masks and creams. to remove dead skin and preventing your skin from becoming dull.
+- Face masks and creams.
+Ditch the expensive spa treatments and use it as an exfoliant to remove dead skin and preventing your skin from becoming dull.
 Mix a few teaspoons of olive oil with a teaspoon of sugar or salt, apply the mixture to your skin, then massage gently.
 I do this once every two weeks and I feel my skin getting more radiant with each exfoliating session

 - Hair mask for shine and frizzy hair.
 Try it as a conditioner too, olive oil strengthens the hair and makes it more flexible.
 It also prevents dry scalp

 - Treats diaper rush.
 I stopped using baby creams, olive oil is doing a very efficient job

 - Cures, prevents or reduce acne.
 If you are struggling with pimples and blackheads, using an olive oil and salt scrub helps some types of acne, so give it a go